JuliaDynamics/DynamicalBilliards.jl/docs/src/tutorials/billiard_table.md

 summary(bd)
 ```

+!!! note "Keep the size around 1."
+    Because the precision in `DynamicalBilliards` is measured using `eps(T)` with
+    `T` the number type, it is advised to keep the size of the billiard in the order of magnitude of 1.
+Having overly large billiards with sizes of 100 or more can lead to accuracy loss!

 The `normal` vector of a `Wall` obstacle is necessary to be supplemented by the user because it must point towards where the particle is expected to come from.
 If `w` is the vector (wall) pointing from start- to end-point then the vector `[-w[2], w[1]]` is pointing to the left of `w` and the vector `[w[2], -[w1]]` is pointing to the right.
 Both are normal to `w`, but you have to know which one to pick.
 In this case this is very easy, since the normal has to simply point towards the origin.